LivInTheLookingGlass/Thue-Morse/README.rst

      ├─ README.rst               # Readme for associated code
-     ├─ __init__.py              # Utilities that let you collect different definitions ├─ args.py                  # A utility file that deals with command line argument parsing ├─ test_seq.py              # A test file that allows you to check sequence equality ├─ p2/                      # Code representation of definitions in base 2 │  ├─ __init__.py             # Empty file that allows this folder to be used as a module
+     ├─ __init__.py              # Utilities that let you collect different definitions ├─ args.py                  # A utility file that deals with command line argument parsing ├─ from_file.py             # A stub file that lets you print out a binary file ├─ test_seq.py              # A test file that allows you to check sequence equality ├─ p2/                      # Code representation of definitions in base 2 │  ├─ __init__.py             # Empty file that allows this folder to be used as a module